5 tips for the perfect freelance pitch

 • Physical meetings

-In essence, you must consider all touchpoints you have with a client leading up to a completed agreement as a pitch, where you must show how you can achieve the project and why you are the best to solve the task.
+Essentially, you should consider every touchpoint you have with a client leading up to a deal as a pitch, where you need to show how you can get the project done and why you are the best person for the job.

-You will take two things away from this article
+You take away two things from this article

 You don't have to be a born verbal acrobat to get stuck in your recipient's mental trapeze.
-In this article, you will learn two essential things that you can take with you and use to land your next assignment:
+In this article, you'll learn two essential things you can take with you and use to land your next assignment:

 What is a pitch?

-You only create value if the potential customers know you exist.
-Therefore, one of the freelancer's most important tools is being able to pitch.
+You only create value if potential customers know you exist.
+That's why one of the most important tools for freelancers is pitching.

-In short, a pitch means that you can tell in just a few words about the value you create and why you are the best choice for a task.
-As a basic rule, your pitch must therefore contain:
+In short, a pitch is a few words about the value you create and why you are the best choice for a task.
+As a basic rule, your pitch should therefore contain:

 • Who you are and what you are passionate about